turingschool-examples/rack_server/README.md

 run PersonalSite
 ```

-Save that and run `$rackup` from your terminal.
+Save that and run `rackup` from your terminal.
 You should see your browser spin up and print something similar to this:

 ```
 Puma starting in single mode...